Computational Biology and Bioinformatics

 Biology has to a large extent become an information science.
 With the quantity of biological data being generated, for example by high-throughput sequencing techniques, data can only meaningfully be processed by computer.

 The processing of the data and the subsequent search for patterns (sequence and structure) in DNA (genome), RNA and proteins help us to identify functional genomic components.
 However to do this, programs needs to be efficient so run times can be minimized.

-The group has a general focus on animal genomics and in particular non-coding RNAs (ncRNAs) and analysis of high-throughput sequencing data. ncRNAs are rapidly becoming a central focus of genomic biology and given only ~1% of the (~3 billion base) mammalian genome encodes proteins, the potential for the genome to host many ncRNAs is large.
+The group has a general focus on animal genomics including non-coding RNAs (ncRNAs), structure and interactions, CRISPR and analysis of high-throughput sequencing data. ncRNAs are rapidly becoming a central focus of genomic biology and given only ~1% of the (~3 billion base) mammalian genome encodes proteins, the potential for the genome to host many ncRNAs is large.